 David Weger, ICD.D - Mr. Weger had over 21 years of service with Nutrien Ltd. (formerly, Potash Corporation of Saskatchewan Inc.).
 He most recently served as Senior Director, Administration Services where he was responsible for three business units and the preparation of selling, general and administrative budgets, capital budgets, leasing and capital planning, real estate design build and monetization opportunities, and tax efficient life cycle cost analysis for real property and assets.
-He is currently the Chair of the board of directors of the Saskatoon Airport Authority (SAA) and previously served on its Audit and Finance Committee.
 Prior to joining the Board, he served on the board of directors of the Canadian Business Aviation Association (CBAA).
-He previously also served on the Audit & Finance Committee of NAV CANADA from January 2018 to January 2020.
+Mr. Weger previously served as the Chair of the board of directors of the Saskatoon Airport Authority and as a member of its Audit & Finance Committee.
+He also previously served on the Audit & Finance Committee of NAV CANADA from January 2018 to January 2020.
 Mr. Weger is a graduate of the University of Saskatchewan, College of Commerce - Business Administration program and is a holder of the ICD.D designation.